FernandoRogelin/FernandoRogelin/README.md

 # Hello 👋

-I am a programmer dedicated to learning new things, new knowledge inspire me to grow every day, I have knowledge in React.js and Vue.js, currently learning C# language.
+I am a programmer dedicated to learning new things, new knowledge inspire me to grow every day, I have knowledge in React.js and Vue.js, currently learning C# language :book:.

 I live in Brazil, Porto Alegre - RS.
 I love to go out with my friends and my family to drink a beer and talk about many things, so invite me to drink a beer :smile:.